 The appearance of pain in any of the listed organs may be a symptom of the formation of a secondary focus of the pathological process.

-The most difficult and life-threatening situation for the patient is observed if the primary tumor in the lungs is detected after the identification of secondary foci of oncology.
+The most severe and life-threatening situation for the patient is observed if a primary tumor in the lungs is discovered after secondary foci of oncology have been identified.

-A malignant tumor is determined by the rate of development.
-In the shortest possible time, the formation increases in diameter to a significant size, inhibiting the functions of respiration, absorption of food, and other functions, depending on the place of primary localization of the tumor process.
+A malignant tumor is determined by the speed of development.
+In the shortest possible time, the formation increases in diameter to a significant size, inhibiting the functions of breathing, food absorption, and other functions, depending on the location of the primary localization of the tumor process.

-The growth rate and invasion of the affected tissue depends on the type and shape of the tumor.
-Distinguish between large and small cell tumors.
-The small-cell form is characterized by increased aggressiveness, develops rapidly and is often inoperable.
-The rate of development of the primary tumor itself and the appearance of metastases is much faster in comparison with the large-cell tumor structure.
+The rate of growth and invasion into affected tissues depends on the type and shape of the tumor.
+There are large cell and small cell forms of the tumor.
+The small cell form is different increased aggressiveness, develops rapidly and is often inoperable.
+The rate of development of the primary tumor itself and the appearance of metastases occurs much faster in comparison with large cell tumor structure.

-With cancer, at the beginning of the process of invasion (penetration) of the tumor into the lung, a cough and intense painful sensations occur, which can lead to the appearance of painful shock.
-Such pains are relieved by drugs based on narcotic substances.
-Recognized as medicines of strict accountability, it is impossible to purchase them without a prescription from an oncologist.
+With cancer, at the beginning of the process of invasion (penetration) of the tumor into the lung, a cough and intense pain occur, which can lead to painful shock.
+Such pain is relieved with drugs based on narcotic substances.
+They are recognized as strictly controlled medications; they cannot be purchased without a prescription from an oncologist.

-It is malignant tumor formations that are called cancer.
-For many, such a diagnosis becomes a verdict.
+Malignant tumors are called cancer.
+For many, such a diagnosis becomes a death sentence.
 The great danger lies in the fact that cancer shows symptoms already at an advanced stage, when the disease enters the third stage of development.
-The statistics of mortality from lung cancer show the paramount importance of early diagnosis of pathology.
-It is required to regularly undergo a medical examination and consult with specialists regarding the state of their own health.
+Lung cancer mortality statistics show paramount importance early diagnosis pathology.
+It is required to undergo regular medical examinations and consult with specialists regarding the state of your own health.

-If the disease is detected at asymptomatic stages - the first and second stages - the cancer is curable, the prognosis of survival is much higher than in the third and fourth stages of the disease.
-A favorable prognosis consists of the 5-year survival rate of a person after treatment of the pathology.
-Cancer without metastases is much better treated.
+If the disease is detected at asymptomatic stages - the first and second stages - the cancer is curable, the survival prognosis is much higher than with the third and fourth stages of the disease.
+A favorable prognosis is based on the 5-year survival rate of a person after treatment of the pathology.
+Cancer without metastases is much more treatable.

-Regular examinations should be carried out not only by people included in the risk group (those who are susceptible to harmful factors that contribute to the emergence of atypical forms of epithelial cells), but also people who are not susceptible to such factors.
-The isolated applied medical science of oncology has not identified the trigger reasons for the oncological process.
-We were able to establish only risk factors that have a negative effect on the body, contributing to the mutagenic process in the cells that make up the lung organ.
+Regular examinations should be carried out not only by people included in the risk group (those who are susceptible to harmful factors, contributing to the emergence of atypical forms of epithelial cells), but also people who are not susceptible to such factors.
+The isolated applied medical science of oncology has not identified the trigger causes for the oncological process.
+We were able to identify only risk factors that have negative impact on the body, promoting the mutagenic process in the cells that make up the lung organ.

-The malignant process has a clearly pronounced staging of its course.
-In total, 4 stages of pathology are distinguished.
+The malignant process has a clearly defined staged progression.
+In total, there are 4 stages of pathology.
 Each stage is characterized by a certain value according to the TNM classification:

-• the value "N" contains information about the state of regional lymph nodes;
+• the “N” value contains information about the condition of regional lymph nodes;

-• the value "M" indicates the spread of metastases in the patient's body.
+• the value “M” indicates the spread of metastases throughout the patient’s body.

-Depending on the data of the diagnostic study of the patient, the disease is assigned a stage and its values according to the international standard.
-The classification is subdivided into subgroups depending on the neglect of the pathological process.
-This information is extremely important for choosing a cancer treatment method.
+Depending on the data of the diagnostic study of the patient, the disease is assigned a stage and its values according to international standard.
+The classification is divided into subgroups depending on the severity of the pathological process.
+The information mentioned is extremely important for choosing a cancer treatment method.

-Stage III and IV cancers are virtually untreated.
+Cancer of the third and fourth stages is practically not curable.
 Doctors are making efforts to alleviate the patient's condition.

-Trigger reasons for the appearance of lung cancer have not yet been identified.
-Risk factors include the listed types of negative effects on the body:
+The trigger causes of lung cancer have not yet been identified.
+Risk factors include the following types of negative effects on the body:

-• Exposure to carcinogens (eg inhalation of tobacco smoke).
+• Exposure to carcinogens (for example, from inhaling tobacco smoke).

-• Technogenic and natural radiation impact.
+• Radiation impact of technogenic and natural nature.
 For example, frequent X-ray examinations, undergoing radiation therapy in the treatment of an oncological process of a different localization, prolonged exposure to direct sunlight (the reason is typical for people living in tropical and subtropical climates), performing a labor function (for example, at a nuclear power plant or nuclear submarine).

 • Viral infections (for example, human papillomavirus).
 Viruses are capable of causing mutations in cellular structures, which provokes the appearance of oncological pathologies.

-• Household dust exposure.
-If a person is exposed to dust inhaled with air for a long time, the risk of developing a pathological process in the lungs significantly increases.
+• Exposure to household dust.
+If a man long time exposed to dust inhaled in the air, the risk of developing a pathological process in the lungs increases significantly.

 The lungs are the only internal organ that directly interacts with the surrounding space.
 There is a need for constant monitoring of the health of the paired organ.
-The lungs are a vital organ; when dysfunction occurs, a person's death occurs.
+The lungs are vital important body, when dysfunction occurs, a person’s death occurs.

-Tobacco smoking is considered the leading cause of lung cancer.
-Poisons and carcinogens contained in tobacco provoke intoxication of other organs.
-But primarily the lungs suffer from smoke, and this is where the main process of poisoning takes place.
-Based on statistics, we summarize: the risk of developing lung cancer in a smoker is 20 times higher than in a non-smoker.
-A slightly lower risk of developing an oncological process in the lung tissues in people who are constantly exposed to secondhand smoke (inhaling smoke in direct contact with a smoking person).
+Tobacco smoking is considered the main cause of lung cancer.
+The poisons and carcinogens contained in tobacco provoke intoxication of other organs.
+But the lungs suffer primarily from smoke, and this is where the main process of poisoning occurs.
+Based on statistics, we summarize: the risk of developing lung cancer for a smoker is 20 times higher than for a non-smoker.
+There is a slightly lower risk of developing an oncological process in the lung tissues in people who are constantly exposed to passive smoking (inhaling smoke in direct contact with a smoking person).

-Nicotine contained in a cigarette provokes the emergence of chemical and psychological dependence on smoking.
-There is a suppression of the human immune system, which provides a high chance of the appearance of any pathology in the body.
-According to statistics, 90% of cases of the appearance of a malignant oncological process, which ended in the death of the patient, are caused precisely by smoking tobacco products.
-These statistics are typical for the industrially developed countries of the world.
+The nicotine contained in a cigarette provokes the emergence of a chemical and psychological dependence on smoking.
+Suppression occurs immune system human, which provides a high chance of the appearance of any pathology in the body.
+According to statistics, 90% of cases of malignant oncological process, which resulted in the death of the patient, are caused by smoking tobacco products.
+These statistics are typical for industrialized countries of the world.

-Besides nicotine, cigarettes contain radon gas, a colorless chemical.
-A cigarette contains its radioactive isotope.
+In addition to nicotine, cigarettes contain radon gas, a colorless Chemical substance.
+The cigarette contains its radioactive isotope.

 In men suffering from nicotine addiction, the risk of developing cancer reaches 17 percent, in women - 14 percent.
-In non-smokers, the risk is 1 percent.
+For non-smokers, the risk is 1 percent.

-Exposure to asbestos is also cited as a cause.
-A similar problem is inherent in professional repairmen and builders who are regularly exposed to particles of the specified material.
+Asbestos exposure has also been cited as a cause.
+A similar problem is typical for professional repairmen and builders who are regularly exposed to particles of this material.

-The most dangerous is the simultaneous exposure to tobacco products and asbestos, as they can enhance the negative aspect of each other.
+The most dangerous is considered to be simultaneous exposure to tobacco products and asbestos, since they can enhance the negative aspects of each other.
 With the constant inhalation of asbestos particles, a pathology called asbestosis develops.
 The disease provokes the development of many chronic pulmonary pathologies.

-Additional risk factors are considered to be the age of a person in an older age group.
+Additional risk factors include the age of a person in the older age group.
 With aging, the body's resistance to pathogenic factors decreases.

-Genetic predisposition - it was noticed statistically that the risk of developing pathology is higher in persons whose relatives in one or two generations have had the described type of cancer.
+Genetic predisposition - it has been statistically observed that the risk of developing pathology is higher in individuals whose relatives in one or two generations have suffered from the described type of cancer.

-The danger of cell mutation is increased in the presence of chronic diseases of the respiratory system, tuberculosis and pneumonia (an inflammatory process in the lungs) are dangerous.
+The danger of cell mutation is increased in the presence of chronic respiratory diseases; tuberculosis and pneumonia (an inflammatory process in the lungs) are dangerous.

-Arsenic, cadmium, chromium also affect the development of mutations.
-It is possible to get negative exposure to chemicals when performing work duties at industrial facilities.
+Arsenic, cadmium, and chromium also affect the development of mutations.
+It is possible to be exposed to chemicals while performing work duties in industrial facilities.

-Other reasons for the appearance were also recorded.
-In some cases, it is not possible to find out what caused the onset of cancer.
+Other reasons for its appearance have also been recorded.
+In some cases, it is not possible to find out what caused the cancer.

-People affected by cancer-causing factors are at risk.
-To reduce the risk of getting sick, it is required to carry out regular examinations and prevention of pathologies.
+People under the influence causing cancer factors belong to the risk group.
+To reduce the risk of getting sick, it is necessary to carry out regular examinations and prevent pathologies.

-Prevention includes giving up bad habits, regular exercise, walking in the fresh air.
+Prevention includes giving up bad habits, regular physical activity, and walks in the fresh air.

 Classification of lung cancer by histology

-Histological sign is the main classification of oncological organ pathology.
-Histology examines the original cell and concludes about the malignancy of the process, the rate of spread, the stage of pathology.
-The following types of oncological pathology are distinguished according to histological characteristics:
+Histological sign is the main classification of oncological pathology of an organ.
+Histology examines the original cell and makes a conclusion about the malignancy of the process, the rate of spread, and the stage of pathology.
+Stand out the following types oncological pathology according to histological characteristics:

-1. Squamous cell or epidermoid cancer.
-The specified type of pathology is widespread and is subdivided into a highly differentiated, moderately differentiated, poorly differentiated type.
+1. Squamous cell or epidermoid carcinoma.
+This type of pathology is common and is divided into highly differentiated, moderately differentiated, and poorly differentiated types.
 The aggressiveness of the tumor towards the patient depends on the degree of differentiation.
-With an advanced stage of poorly differentiated cancer, the chances of recovery are close to zero.
+With late-stage low-grade cancer, the chances of recovery are close to zero.

 2. Squamous cell carcinoma.
-This segment deals with such types of lung cancer as oat cell and pleomorphic.
+This segment covers types of lung cancer such as oat cell and pleomorphic.

 3. Large cell carcinoma.
 There are giant cell and clear cell types of cancer.

-5. A mixed type of cancer is the presence of several types of cancer cells at once.
+5. Mixed cancer is the presence of several types of cancer cells at once.

-Small cell carcinoma exhibits the most pronounced aggression towards the patient and is the most difficult to respond to treatment procedures.
-The frequency of its diagnosis is 16 percent of the other species.
-With the appearance of small cell cancer, the rate of development of pathology is rapid, already at the second stage a system of metastases occurs in the regional lymph nodes.
-The prognosis for the survival of patients with this type of cancer is poor.
-Most often (in 80 percent of cases), large cell carcinoma is diagnosed.
+Small cell cancer exhibits the most pronounced aggression towards the patient and is more difficult to treat than other cancers.
+The frequency of its diagnosis is 16 percent of the other types.
+When small cell cancer appears, the rate of development of the pathology is rapid; already at the second stage, a system of metastases appears in the regional lymph nodes.
+Survival prognosis for patients with similar type cancer is bad.
+Most often (in 80 percent of cases) large cell carcinoma is diagnosed.

-For an accurate diagnosis, the patient needs to undergo a series of diagnostic procedures.
+To make an accurate diagnosis, the patient must undergo a series of diagnostic procedures.

 Symptoms of the disease

-At the initial stages during the initial formation of a tumor, the disease is asymptomatic.
-The initial stage of the disease passes even without a cough.
-Stealth is one of the main dangers of cancer.
-It is often detected in the last stages.
+In the initial stages of the primary formation of a tumor, the disease is asymptomatic.
+The initial stage of the disease passes even without coughing.
+One of the main dangers of cancer lies in secrecy.
+Often detected in the last stages.

 There are no specific symptoms related to the tumor.
-Often, the symptomatology manifests itself in such a way that it is correlated with other pathologies of the human respiratory system.
-The clinical picture of symptoms depends on the location of the tumor, and the intensity of the symptoms depends on the size of the tumor.
+Often the symptoms manifest themselves in such a way that they are correlated with other pathologies of the human respiratory system.
+The clinical picture of symptoms depends on the location of the tumor, and the intensity of symptoms depends on the size of the tumor.

 • complaints of cough;